Terms and Conditions

 I understand the risks associated with enrolling my child in organized youth sports, and agree to assume the risks to my child and my household.
 I also agree to follow all safety requirements that the Host of the organized youth sports activity imposes as a condition of enrolling my child.

-These terms and conditions are subject to city and state guidelines and therefore may change as we continue to grapple with the ongoing pandemic.
+These terms and conditions are subject to city and state guidelines and therefore may change.